-Our own Rana Biswas, Sales Director, APAC, drilled down on the implications of the Internet of Things (IoT) and AI for the life insurance and wealth management industries.
-His article, which appeared on a prominent business technology portal in Asia, argues that those still relying on decades old legacy systems will miss out on the looming revolution.
-Check out his insights into how risk mitigation, customer experience, and product development will be forever changed.
+Our own Naintara Sahay, Vice President, Sales Insurance and Wealth Management, APAC, drilled down on the implications of the Internet of Things (IoT) and AI for the life insurance and wealth management industries.
+Her article, which appeared on a prominent business technology portal in Asia, argues that those still relying on decades-old legacy systems will miss out on the looming revolution.
+Check out her insights into how risk mitigation, customer experience, and product development will be forever changed.

 Creating the accelerated, highly-personalized online service customers demand and quickly developing new products in response to shifting regulatory and market forces won’t be possible unless life insurance and wealth management companies are able to fully leverage tomorrow’s technology.

 Taking that leap into the tech-enabled future won’t be easy for most companies, whose infrastructure is decades old, but the potential revolutions in risk mitigation, customer experience and product development are so significant that modernization is not going to be optional.
 Emerging technologies like the Internet of Things (IoT) and Artificial Intelligence (AI) will reshape all industries.
 They will cause customer expectations to continue to rise as products and experiences become more personalized.
 The insurance and wealth management companies who can’t meet those heightened expectations will be left behind.

 With the stakes so high, it’s important to understand what exactly AI and IoT are, and some of the ways they will reshape our industries.

 IoT describes the vast universe of embedded sensors connecting consumers and companies through the internet.
 These sensors, in everything from smart watches to cars to fridges, collect and share data on what our bodies are doing and how we behave.
 They can tell if we are safer drivers than average, if we get enough exercise—even what we eat.
 And the vast volumes of data created and collected by IoT becomes, in part, the fuel that powers AI.